Spuddeline/APPDEV-108367/articlea.md

 As the famous computer scientist, Guido van Rossum, the creator of Python, said:
 > Python is an easy-to-use programming language for people who want to express concepts in code.
 It has a simple syntax, large community, and vast libraries for a variety of tasks.
 That's why I love it.

+### Did you know?

+Python was named after the British comedy series *Monty Python's Flying Circus* - Guido van Rossum was a fan of the show!

 ## Resources
 ---
 Here are some helpful resources for learning more about Python: